 Magnum enjoys “wearing several hats” while composing and is comfortable writing and performing in a variety of settings.
 Many of his works are based in multimedia interactions and merging interdisciplinary art.
 Recent compositions for multimedia include works for the Zotfest Film Festival, student animations, dance collaborations, video installations, professional game composing, and sound design for commercial releases (credits include the Android app game Stack Attack and The Last Arrow, which features music and sound by several BCCM composers with a projected release at the end of April 2015).

 His compositions for music performance spaces and concert halls include premieres and readings by ensembles such as the VEDA Quartet, the SoCal Brass Consortium, the 4 piece Cincinatti-based ensemble Conundrum, The Definiens Project, Choral Arts Initiative, the Robin Cox Ensemble, and our very own Dr. John Barcellona.
 His recent writing forays include blending of unlike styles and conceptual art pieces.

 As a multi-instrumentalist and singer, he has had the honor of performing at Carnegie Hall, the 53rd Annual Monterey Jazz Festival, Steamers Fullerton, the Banff Rocky Mountain Festival, Kimball Arts Festival, and Star Wars In Concert, as well as performances with the roots/rock reggae group Better Chemistry and artists such as Pato Banton.
 He is active as part of an avant-garde/hip hop-EDM fusion duo with DJ “Thatz” Yanit, as well as a jazz pianist and educator.

-How did you choose the French Horn?
+Why did you choose composition?

-What type of music do you listen to other than classical?
+What kind of music do you listen to?